microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ### Create Slugs in the Background

 We will move our slug creation logic from the Posts controller to the Posts table.
 Here we will use a callback to create slugs in the background.
-We will create a unit test to verifiy our slug creation logic.
+We will create a unit test to verify our slug creation logic.

 Call the namespace for the Utility class.
 *src/Model/Table/PostsTable.php*